graph-algorithms/edge-addition-planarity-suite/README.md

 You also don't necessarily need to `make` and `make install` the planarity software on Linux if you are able to get it using `sudo apt planarity` (i.e. using a Debian-based Linux distribution, which uses [`apt`](https://en.wikipedia.org/wiki/APT_(software)) for package management)

 However, you may have only downloaded the distribution (i.e., `planarity-N.N.N.N.tar.gz`) from a Release tag of this project.
-Once you have decompressed the distribution into a directory, you can make it by getting into `bash` (e.g. type `bash` in the Windows command-line) and then entering the following commands:
+Once you have decompressed the distribution into a directory, you can make it by getting into `bash` (e.g., on Windows, open the start menu and start typing "MSYS2 UCRT64" to open the correct terminal app) and then entering the following commands:
 1. `./configure`
 2. `make`